So there he sat. Our Mr Haydn. Over 200 years ago. Tinkling away on his keyboard, testing some ideas, and then putting a few notes down on paper.

 Despite the relatively spartan displays, you get an excellent feel for Haydn’s character, his work processes, and the context in which he lived.
 Strange to say, I came away thinking I’d probably quite like him, not least because of his considerable charity work.

-Incidentally, the museum dedicates the last room upstairs to Brahms (whose Viennese apartment is – alas – no more).
+Incidentally, the museum dedicates the last room upstairs to Brahms (whose main Viennese apartment is – alas – no more).
 You’ll find furniture, a biographical timeline, portraits, etc.

-I found the paintings of Brahms’ piano room and desk curiously fascinating, showing a big bust of Beethoven over his piano and what looks like the model of a lobster on his desk.
+I found the paintings of Brahms’ piano room and desk curiously fascinating, showing a big bust of Beethoven above his piano and what looks like the model of a lobster on his desk.
 Each to his own, I suppose.

 Tickets & visitor tips